crypt0grapher/sap-jco-rfc/README.md

 	name: COUNTER, type: INT, optional: false, value: 6
 ```

+The program creates a file `SAPSystem.jcodestination` in the working directory with the latest connection info (password is hashed).

 ## Contributing to SAP JCo RFC
 You are more than welcome to contribute to the project.
 If you'd like to, here are some ideas as an example: